 Jamie Herlich, is from Voorhees, New Jersey.
 She earned her bachelor’s degree in hearing and speech sciences from the University of Maryland in College Park.
 She also earned her Master of Arts in Speech-Language Pathology at the University of Maryland, a top ranked graduate program according to the US News and World Report.
 Jamie has worked with diverse populations including, but not limited to, autism spectrum disorder, apraxia of speech, fluency disorder, articulation disorder, phonological processing disorder, auditory processing disorder, and receptive and expressive language disorders.
 Her experience includes public and private school settings, outpatient rehabilitation, as well as private practice.

-Aubri Frehner, MA, CF-SLP
+Aubri Frehner, MA, CCC-SLP

 Aubri grew up in Wall, NJ however currently resides in Marlton.
 She received her Masters of Arts in Speech Language Hearing Science at Temple University.
 Her experience includes working in specialized schools, where she developed extensive knowledge with the use of AAC devices and working in private practice with a variety of disorders including autism, down syndrome and apraxia.
 While studying at Temple she gained ample experience in treating adults with voice disorders and aphasia.